 Do you find yourself under a bit of stress at work?
 Are you not exactly performing at your best during those times?
 Do you sometimes have difficulty getting your point across in high-stakes situations?

 If you said, “yes,” you’d be like 94% of the working population who report high stress at work according to a study performed by Wrike.
 And that was done in 2018!
+We know it’s much worse now!

 Being calm increases your performance.

 And you probably know 1 or 2 people in your life who appear to be as cool as a cucumber.
 People wait to hear what they have to say.
 And what they have to say always turns out brilliant.
+And they’re super successful in their virtual meetings, too!

 You may even have had the same idea, but it doesn’t come out of your mouth quite the same way, does it?